• Skip to primary navigation

 balls of dough with milky bar pieces on top

+Step 9: Bake the cookies for 11-12 minutes until they're JUST starting to turn golden brown at the edges.
 They will look a bit underbaked but this is the perfect time to take them out; they should not be golden brown all over unless you like super hard and crispy cookies.
 Cookies continue baking for a few minutes after you take them out of the oven so it's important to take them out a little bit early.

 Step 10: Leave the cookies on the tray until they're completely cool before gently peeling them off the baking paper.
-Don't try to lift them off when they're warm or they'll break!
+Don't try to lift them off when they're warm or they'll break.

 Top Tips